 - Fluids through a vein (by IV)

-- Medicine (narcotic antagonist) to reverse the effect of the medication
+- Medicine to reverse the effects of the methadone (an antidote) and to treat other symptoms

 - Tube from the mouth into the stomach to empty the stomach (gastric lavage)

-Persons who took a large overdose may not be breathing (respiratory arrest) and may have seizures if they do not get this medicine quickly.
-Complications, such as pneumonia, muscle damage from lying on a hard surface for a prolonged period of time, or brain damage from lack of oxygen, may result in permanent disability.
+People who take a large overdose may stop breathing.
+They may have seizures if they do not get the antidote quickly.
+Complications such as pneumonia, muscle damage from lying on a hard surface for a long time, or brain damage from lack of oxygen may cause permanent disability.